 The Antique Trader name, which had become synonymous with antiques and collecting in all its forms, served as the springboard for the annually produced Antique Trader Antiques & Collectibles Price Guide.
 An industry staple, the price guide remains a market leader and America’s No. 1 selling identification guide.

 In 1992, Babka Publishing sold Antique Trader and its related entities to Landmark Corporation, which, in turn, resold the titles to Krause Publications seven years later.
-In 2002, Krause Publications was purchased by F+W Media, a multinational company based in Cincinnati that prints more than 500 collector magazines – including Family Tree, Writer’s Digest, Military Trader, World Coin News – as well as books, offers online educational programs, television shows and conferences.
+In 2002, Krause Publications was purchased by F+W, a Content + eCommerce Company, based in Cincinnati that prints more than 500 collector magazines – including Family Tree, Writer’s Digest, Military Trader, World Coin News – as well as books, offers online educational programs, television shows and conferences.

 Today’s Antique Trader is known for its timely news coverage, collector profiles, in-depth articles on diverse antiques topics, auction reviews and antique-show reports.
 Its staff of specialist writers is based in Iola, Wis.

 As of November 2012, Antoinette (Toni) Rahn is editor and online content manager, while Karen Knapstein is print editor.
-The magazine is designed by Jana Tappa and Nick Ockwig manages ad sales (Click here for our media kit and ad rates).
+The magazine is designed by Dane Royer and Tyler Jenson manages ad sales (Click here for our media kit and ad rates).
 Antique Trader magazine has a weekly circulation of more than 25,000 readers and more than 5,100 unique daily visitors to its website and serves up more than 1 million pageviews each year, Its blog has been rated one of the most widely read on antiques and collectibles, and among antiques publications it is a leader in Social Media communities, with more than 170,000 people engaging with Antique Trader in this way.